-The answer re: 100% financing for an RV Park has 2 responses: “yes” and “kinda/sorta.”
+The answer re: 100% financing for an RV Park has 3 responses: “yes,” “yes” and “kinda/sorta.”
 The answer for many other types of small business property is “absolutely.”

 A few things to understand:

-- This post is about SBA RV Park Financing and how some experienced, existing RV park owners might be able to legitimately purchase another park with no down payment, but it is more about how others can somewhat creatively structure “100% financing.”
+- This post is primarily about SBA RV Park Financing and how some borrowers with either direct RV park ownership experience or a seller willing to hold a note on standby, might be able to legitimately purchase an RV park with no down payment, but it is also about how others with the “right translatable experience,”can somewhat creatively structure “100% financing.”

-- RV Parks are only SBA-eligible IF – and only if – more than half of the revenue (or projected revenue for new construction, turnarounds, or expansions of a park) comes from “short term stays” of less than 31 days OR (depending on the lender’s interpretation of the rules) from seasonal guests.
+- RV Parks are only SBA-eligible IF – and only if – more than half of the revenue (or projected revenue for new construction, turnarounds, or expansions of a park) comes from “short term stays” of 30 days or less OR (depending on the lender’s interpretation of the rules) from seasonal guests.
+In some cases, lenders might also accept parks where every “guest” is month to month.

-- You can get 100% SBA financing for commercial real estate (and in some cases, to buy a business) for many kinds of profitable businesses if the business property is “owner occupied” – meaning the business (not the person that owns the business) occupies 51% or more of the square footage – and IF you have owned/managed the business for long enough for a lender to feel comfortable that you are a good risk.
 I have written extensively about this on this blog and on our website.
-You can visit our 100% financing page on our website for the full run-down on the types of businesses and properties that are eligible here: how to buy commercial real estate with no money down.
+You can visit the 100% financing page on our website for the full run-down on the types of businesses and properties that are eligible here: how to buy commercial real estate with no money down.

 100% Financing for RV Parks